Limit Theorems for Translation Flows: The Symbolic Approximation Theorem

 decay exponentially fast as $n\to\infty$.

 We therefore set

 The resulting extension is finitely additive: indeed, if $A, B\in {\overline {\cal R}}^+$ are disjoint, then

 Moreover, the set-difference between the right-hand side and the left-hand side in both the above inclusions consists of a finite number of arcs, which, by definition of ${\overline \R}^+$, grows subexponentially with $n$.
-Since, by Lyapunov regularity, the value of $\Phi^+$ on each arc decays exponentially, we obtain that the quantity
+Since, by definition, the value of $\Phi^+$ on each arc decays exponentially, we obtain that the quantity

 decays exponentially, and finite additivity is established.